 Complete a form for each facility declared in accordance with paragraph 7 in Form A, part 2 (ii).

 In shared facilities, provide the following information for the biological defence research and development portion only.

-- 1. What is the name of the facility? - 2.
-Where is it located (include both address and geographical location)?
+2. Where is it located (include both address and geographical location)?